Tests of the Atomki anomaly in lepton pair decays of heavy mesons: Lepton pair production

-Figure~\ref{Fig2} displays the constraints (light-red shaded band) on the $(\varepsilon_c, \varepsilon_s)$ plane obtained from the experimental branching fraction of Ref. \cite{CroninHennessy:2011xp} and the result of integrating Eq. (\ref{DDW_X}) for $D_s^*\to D_se^+e^-$.
-For comparison, we also show the two black lines corresponding to the allowed values obtained from $^8{\rm Be}^*$ results \cite{Feng:2016jff,Feng:2016ysn}and the region allowed from the so-called `protophobic condition' from NA48/2 experiment \cite{Feng:2016ysn,Batley:2015lha} (blue-band).
-The different sensitivities observed from these measurements to the up- and down-type quark couplings makes worth an improved measurement of the heavy mesons decays discussed in this letter.
+sThe sensitivity of $D_s^*$ decays into lepton pairs to the effects of $X17$ boson exchange observed in the previous paragraph, suggests this channel can be useful to constrain the parameter space of the hypothetical vector boson.
+In Fig.~\ref{Fig2} we show the $1\sigma$ confidence level allowed for the parameter space in the $(\varepsilon_c, \varepsilon_s)$ plane, obtained from the comparison of the experimental branching fraction reported by CLEO~\cite{CroninHennessy:2011xp} and the result of integrating Eq. (\ref{DDW_X}) for $D_s^*\to D_se^+e^-$ (light-red shaded band).
+The current experimental uncertainty in $R(D_s^*)$ is close to $25\%$, and current experiments producing a large dataset of charmed mesons have not planned new measurements.
+Therefore, we will assume that a dedicated measurement of this observable may reach an improvement of the current uncertainty by a factor of five.
+Under this assumption we get the region enclosed by the red-dashed contour in Figure \ref{Fig2}.
+For comparison, we also show the two thin parallel black lines corresponding to the allowed values of ($\varepsilon_u, \varepsilon_d$) obtained from $^8{\rm Be}^*$ results \cite{Feng:2016jff,Feng:2016ysn}and the region allowed from the so-called `protophobic condition' obtained from the non-observation of $\pi^0\to \gamma X$ by the NA48/2 experiment \cite{Feng:2016ysn,Batley:2015lha} (single steepest blue band).
+The different sensitivities observed from these measurements to the up-type and down-type quark couplings makes worth an improved measurement of the heavy mesons decays discussed in this paper.

 Finally, let us comment that the angular distribution of the $e^+e^-$ pair, in the rest frame of the decaying particle, will be peaked closer to the collinear configuration compared to the nuclear case of $^8$Be$^*$ transitions, where $\theta(e^+e^-)\sim 140^0$.
-This happens because the $X17$ boson is produced with a larger velocity, while in nuclear transitions this boson is produced almost at rest. \\
+This happens because the $X17$ boson is produced with a larger velocity, while in nuclear transitions this boson is produced almost at rest.